 Jessalyn Sabin: Oh we actually operate in kind of a different M.O.
 We don't have numbers, we have a network and we did this to maintain flexibility and the ability to be nimble as an organization and change as things change.
-And so instead we end and we find that it's really hard when you're dealing with folks of a certain age group that are starting their careers or working you know either 9 to 5 jobs or shift jobs many hours, starting families.
+And so instead, we find that it's really hard when you're dealing with folks of a certain age group that are starting their careers, or working you know either nine to five jobs, or shift jobs many hours, starting families.
 It's really hard to get people to commit to attending this many meetings at this time.
 And so instead of having a membership we have a more flexible way of approaching this.
 And so we like to call it a network and what drives the network is the board members.
 Now we have eight members on the board?
-I'm sorry 10 members on the board now.
+I'm sorry, 10 members on the board now.
 And so use that as the driver of the network.
 We are have a limit.
 We don't have a limit.
-We have folks that you know visit ReGen in kind of a younger group, but we are also for folks that are young at heart.
+We have folks that visit ReGen in kind of a younger group, but we are also for folks that are young at heart.
 We have folks in their 70s that actively come to our events that we host that encourage and support that we look to as huge community resources and advocates, so that network is pretty wide.
-That's something that we're really happy about too, is that it's not an exclusive.
-"We've got to be certain age to be involved."
+That's something that we're really happy about too, is that it's not an exclusive, "we've got to be certain age to be involved."
 No, I think it's people that have a different perspective.

-So the next big thing I'm hoping to do is that we're involved in a lot of community organizations and action teams though it I guess say across the Iron Range and there has been a lot of different projects happening from broadband access to downtown revitalization to … you name it.
-So what we're doing is we're really trying to plug into some of the things that have some momentum and bring a perspective of "Okay, this is what we're working on for the next folks, not even for us, but involves [people] younger than us, what would be most useful to them?"
+So the next big thing I'm hoping to do is that we're involved in a lot of community organizations and action teams across the Iron Range, and there has been a lot of different projects happening from broadband access to downtown revitalization to … you name it.
+So we're really trying to plug into some of the things that have some momentum and bring a perspective of "Okay, this is what we're working on for the next folks, not even for us, but involves [people] younger than us, what would be most useful to them?"
 So that's kind of our current work.
-We're also working on setting up a summit in the fall for engagements and it's going to be (Sharr will explain that later) but it's going to be an opportunity for folks to get that invitation to be involved that maybe haven't felt that invitation before.
+We're also working on setting up a summit in the fall for engagements and it's going to be (Sharr will explain that later) an opportunity for folks to get that invitation to be involved [who maybe haven't felt that invitation before.

 Christy Kallevig: I think that that leads into a good question that folks listening to this are thinking, "Wow, these three ladies are really engaged and excited, and they're working to get others engaged and excited, but nobody in my town seems to want to get involved in anything.
 What do you guys have to say to somebody who thinks that young people are just not wanting to do stuff for their communities anymore?

-Desiree Yourczek: Obviously we know this is not true.
+Desiree Yourczek: Obviously, we know this is not true.
 Sometimes as a young person, you feel isolated.
 You just have to look.
 There are other people out there.
-Even when thought no one else from the Iron Range thinks the way that I do.
-And then I find a focus group of 40 other people think on the same page.
+Even when I thought no one else from the Iron Range thinks the way that I do.
+And then I find a focus group of 40 other people thinking on the same page.
 And now I've been able to connect with so many others.
 You just need to start talking about it.
-I think that's one of the things ReGen did as everyone was thinking it.
+I think that's one of the things ReGen did, as everyone was thinking it.
 We started talking about it.
 So just start having those conversations and you'll be really surprised at what comes out of it.
-I think as for other groups maybe you know I think traditionally people talk about you know older generations kind of looking down upon these young millennials.
+I think as for other groups maybe you know I think traditionally people talk about older generations kind of looking down upon these young millennials.
 I haven't encountered much of that at all either.
-So I think just giving people a chance just because that's the thing doesn't mean that's the way it is.
+So I think just giving people a chance, just because that's the thing doesn't mean that's the way it is.

 Desiree Yourczek: I would say come up and check out our trails.
-Whether you hike or bike or four-wheel, you know, let's go mudding.
+Whether you hike or bike or four-wheeling, you know, let's go mudding.